-Since its earliest beginnings Alderson Broaddus has been a church-related institution whose identity is strongly tied to this Christian heritage.
+Since its earliest beginnings, Alderson Broaddus has been a church-related institution whose identity is strongly tied to the Christian heritage.
 Current affiliations include the American Baptist Churches, USA in Valley Forge, Pennsylvania, and the West Virginia Baptist Convention in Parkersburg, West Virginia.

 Alderson Broaddus actively seeks the support of American Baptist Churches in its Institutional Support Region, which includes West Virginia, Pennsylvania, Delaware and Ohio.
 This includes approximately 1,100 churches throughout the region.

 - Providing speakers and/or music ensembles for youth groups and church activities.
 High-quality student musical ensembles are available for church performances by request.
 This includes the Concert Choir, the Brass Choir, and “The West Virginians.”

 - Meeting with Boards of Deacons, Sessions, and/or Mission Committees regarding Alderson Broaddus University and the School’s commitment to churches in Christian higher education.

 - Providing leadership for worship such as a preacher, mission speaker, or liturgist.

 - Helping plan and/or participating in mission conferences or fairs, youth nights, and other special events.

 - Arranging a visit to the campus for individuals or groups from churches.

 - Planning and conducting training for church officers, boards, and ministry teams.

 - Sending the names and addresses of high school juniors and seniors to the Admissions Office.